Model#

 a standalone

-is launched prior to theModel
+Orchestratoris launched prior to theModelexecutionan initialized

-workflowa Tensorflow-based ML model was serialized using
+Modelnamed smartsim_model exists within theExperimentworkflowa Tensorflow-based ML model was serialized using

-which returns the the path to the serialized model file and the names of the input and output layers
+freeze_modelwhich returns the the path to the serialized model file and the names of the input and output layers

 Attach the ML Model to a SmartSim Model